Diego Fagúndez

-Diego Santiago Fagúndez Pepe (born February 14, 1995) is a Uruguayan professional footballer who plays as an attacking midfielder for Major League Soccer club LA Galaxy.
+Diego Santiago Fagúndez Pepe (born 14 February 1995) is a Uruguayan professional footballer who plays as an attacking midfielder for Major League Soccer club New England Revolution.

 Early life

 Born in Montevideo, Uruguay, Fagúndez moved with his family to Leominster, Massachusetts when he was five years old.
 Fagúndez began his career playing for Leominster Youth Soccer.

 He then went on to play for FC United (Massachusetts) and FC Greater Boston Bolts, before joining the New England Revolution academy team in 2009.
 He was a State Cup finalist with FC United 2005 and winner in 2006.
 He won the State Cup with FC Greater Boston Bolts in 2008 and 2009.
 He also played for the Massachusetts Olympic Development Program (ODP) from 2006 to 2009, as captain from 2008 to 2009.

 He was named a 2007–2008 Adidas Interregional All-Star as a member of the Region I ODP team.
 In his debut season he led the Revs' U-16 squad to a 14–7–8 record (50 pts), placing first in the Northeast Division of the US Soccer Development Academy.
 He scored 20 goals in 30 appearances, tying Felix Debona for the team lead in goals.

-On March 10, 2011, Top Drawer Soccer named Fagúndez their number one ranked player nationally in the class of 2013.
+On 10 March 2011, Top Drawer Soccer named Fagúndez their number one ranked player nationally in the class of 2013.